MW-Mori/ALLBERT/README.md

 ###Computing Architecture

 ALLBERT uses both a Beaglebone Black and a Raspberry Pi 3B+, with each computer assigned a different role within the system.
 The BeagleBone Black serves as the primary hardware-control, handling direct interaction with the robot's motors and sensors through GPIO and PWM capabilities.
 The Raspberry Pi 3B+ serves as the higher-level interface computer, providing the foundation for ALLBERT's web dashboard and communication with the hardware-control system.

+##Hardware

+ALLBERT's hardware was selected and assembled with an emphasis on reliable control, modularity, safety, and the ability to troubleshoot or modify individual parts of the system.
+Many of the hardware evolved as the robot was built and tested with each decision addressing a specific electrical, mechanical or control requirement.

+ALLBERT did not begin as a robot designed entirely from a predetermined parts list.
+The project started with a robotics kit that was given to me.
+I soon realized that as the build developed, I would need different parts that the kit did not offer nor fit my vision.
+I chose to keep only a small number of the original kit's components and build the rest of the system around parts selected from different sources.
+I even purchased a second kit twice to construct the base layer that I wanted.

+As a result, ALLBERT became a custom combination of hardware that was never originally designed to work together as a single system.
+Building it required me to learn how to integrate those components, solve compatibility and mounting problems, revise earlier decisions, and sometimes redesign portions of the robot as new challenges appeared.
+The hardware choices documented below reflect that process and explain not only what I used, but why I chose each solution.